-Share a filtered Power BI report with your coworkers
+Filter a Power BI report and share it with coworkers

 Open the report in Editing view, apply the filter, and save the report.

 In this example, we're filtering the Retail Analysis sample to show only values where Territory equals NC.

 Create a filter in the URL